 - We create a session ID to recognize the visitor’s session.
-We use it only for 30 minutes.
+We use it only for 30 minutes since the last event.

 - You can mask IP addresses for visitors under Administration > Sites & apps > Privacy > Mask IP addresses.
 The IP address informs about visitor’s location.
 Masking it can enhance visitors privacy because you won’t recognize their full location.